☣️ UN 2591 • CLASS 2

 UN 2591 — Xenon, refrigerated liquid (cryogenic li

-HAZMAT RADIO NOTE — UN 2591 Product: Xenon, refrigerated liquid (cryogenic liquid) Class 2 / Non-Flammable Gas / ERG 120 PPE: Insulated cryogenic gloves and face shield for liquid contact; SCBA in confined spaces due to asphyxiation risk ISOLATION: ERG 120: Isolate 100m in all directions initially; evacuate immediate area if large spill; ensure adequate ventilation in confined spaces ACTION: Stage upwind · Isolate · Deny entry · Request HazmatRADIO
+HAZMAT RADIO NOTE — UN 2591 Product: Xenon, refrigerated liquid (cryogenic liquid) Class 2 / Non-Flammable Gas / ERG 120 PPE: SCBA for oxygen-deficient or unknown atmospheres; cryogenic gloves, face shield and insulated protective clothing for liquid contact risk.
+ISOLATION: ERG 120: Isolate 100m in all directions initially; evacuate immediate area if large spill; ensure adequate ventilation in confined spaces ACTION: Stage upwind · Isolate · Deny entry · Request HazmatRADIO

 Use for: Quick radio or face-to-face size-up.
 Short, structured, field-ready.